 ABOUT THE COURSE

-The Wax Carving for Jewels – Stone Setting Workshop is intensive four-day jewellery making course during which students will learn about the process of making waxes for stone settings.
-Students will make a wax model for a bezel-set ring, pendant or earrings (or another piece after discussion with the tutor).
+The Wax Carving for Jewels – Stone Setting Workshop is an intensive four-day jewellery making course during which students will learn about the process of making waxes for stone settings.
+Students will make a wax model for a bezel-set ring.
 Students will be guided through technical as well as experimental techniques.

 This jewellery making workshop is designed to provide students who have attended the ‘Carve Your own Silver Ring- Wax Workshop’ at SquarePeg or who have equivalent experience in wax carving with an extension to their existing skills.

-On days one and two students will have the opportunity to make a ring, pendant or earrings with a bezel setting in the wax that will be professionally cast in time for the second week of the workshop.
-Making settings for rough-cut stones will also be explored during days one and two of the workshop.
+On days one and two students will have the opportunity to make a ring with a bezel setting in the wax that will be professionally cast in time for the second week of the workshop.
+Making settings for cabochon cut stones will be explored during days one and two of the workshop.

 On days three and four students will learn how to clean up their cast pieces, prepare them for setting, and how to set their stones.
-Students will also have the opportunity to solder onto their castings to attach claws or extra bezels, particularly if they are working with rough-cut stones.
+Students will also have the opportunity to bring along stones from their collection for discussion on the stone setting approach with the tutor.

 The course allows plenty of time for experimentation.
 Our aim is to provide you with the skills and techniques you need to continue to develop your practice beyond the workshop.